 The convergence of the Fuzzy ACO algorithm is depicted in Fig. 1(a).
 It shows that the relative variation of the policy is already very low after about 20 trials.
 A slice of resulted policy for zero velocity is depicted together with the damping profile in Fig. 1(b).
 The policy shows the mapping of the positions in both dimensions to the input on a fine grid.
 Fig. 1(c) presents the trajectories of the vehicle for various initial positions and zero initial velocity.
 It shows that the vehicles manage to drive quickly to the goal, while avoiding the regions of stronger damping to a certain extent.
 However, the trajectories are only close to optimal.
-Especially for the fraction of cores of the membership functions for velocity.
-It shows the control input for a fine policy for various initial positions and zero vewhich the policy changed at the end of the trial. grid of positions.
-The damping profile is shown, locity.
-The markers indicate the positions at the where darker shades mean more damping.
+Especially for the

+(b) A slice of the resulting policy for zero velocity.
+It shows the control input for a fine grid of positions.
+The damping profile is shown, where darker shades mean more damping.